Circa 2008 - 2009

 IFRA’s editorial staff comprises an international mix of more than 20 experienced editors, translators, researchers, production experts and advertising specialists.
 They are backed up by an equally sizeable corps of specially recruited freelance correspondents, design artists and translation providers.
 No other publication team in the industry can match the scope of this worldwide network of expertise and contacts.

 I was thrilled to be hired as a researcher for IFRA.
 However the new job required us to pack up and move from Maryland to Germany.
 My wife felt stressed out because of the time constraints.
 She had pledged money to a kickstarter project for a young company, Nest Homeware that makes stylish cast iron cookware.
 I remember her showing me the 9" cast iron skillet.
-Don't you just love this cast iron skillet?
-It was stunning with its machined smoothed, bronzy interior color due to the pre-seasoning of the skillet with two rounds of organic flaxseed oil at 425º F. Plus it had an unusual handle which was onger than average, both in absolute dimensions and in proportion relative to the dish of the skillet basin and was designed to resemble the beauty and grace of a cherry branch.
+Don't you just love these cast iron skillets?
+It was stunning with its machined smoothed, bronzy interior color due to the pre-seasoning of the skillet with two rounds of organic flaxseed oil at 425º F. Plus it had an unusual handle which was longer than average, both in absolute dimensions and in proportion relative to the dish of the skillet basin and was designed to resemble the beauty and grace of a cherry branch.
 Surprisingly it was ergonomically designed to fit both right and left handed cooks.
 My wife's concern was that the skillet would not be ready to ship before our move.
 I suggested that it be shipped to her parents and when we returned for the holidays we could return to Germany with the cookware.
 My wife loved the suggestion and then pledged enough to receive not only the 9" casrt iron skillet, but also a 4.5" egg pan, a 12" cast iron braising pan with lid, a cook booklet that offered recipes specifically that can be cooked in cast iron cookware and a cute tea towel.
 A pretty amazing package for a kick started pledge.

 Most people would look into one of the big moving companies to make an international move, but we contacted the Columbia moving company that we used for our previous move and inquired if they could handle an international move.
 Well they not only provided us with specialized international packing, wrapping, crating and containerization of your household goods, but also took care of the many other details associated with an international relocation.
 They guided us through customs requirements and the step-by-step forwarding process.
 Who would have thought a local moving company had so much experience.
 The move went smoothly and the job has been rewarding.
 I'm so glad to be part of this research and service organization.